The Divergent

 For a community organization, movement, or grassroots collective — not an individual — doing transformative work at the intersection of literacy, technology, and liberation.

-Know someone doing the work?
+Know someone doing meaningful work?

 Nominations are open to anyone.
-You don't need credentials to recognize good work.
-You just need to have witnessed it.
+You do not need credentials to recognize care, courage, or imagination.
+You just need to have seen the work and want to name it.

 Submit a nomination